rjchicago/docker-inception-build/readme.md

 # docker-inception-build

-build an image inside of docker!
+Build a docker image inside of docker!

 ## use case

-your build environment has `docker` but is missing additional dependencies required.
+Your build has dependencies.
+Your CI tool does not have these available.
+But... it has **`docker`**!

 ## demo